rjmccall/swift-evolution/visions/accessors.md

 A `mutate` accessor can be thought of as a “reverse `inout`”.
 In fact, some discussions have advocated using the term “inout” for this accessor.

-As with `read`, this requires a new return capability that internally returns a reference to the stored value and tracks the lifetime of that reference against the lifetime of the containing value:
+As with `borrow`, this requires a new return capability that internally returns a reference to the stored value and tracks the lifetime of that reference against the lifetime of the containing value:

 ```swift
 extension Foo {